The site where Erin Foster and Jeremy Bechtel crashed

 Foster-Bechtel crash site

-Although we will probably never find out what happened on that fateful night in April of 2000, it seems likely that Foster lost control of the vehicle and veered into the river.
+Although we will know for certain what happened on that fateful night in April 2000, it seems likely that Foster lost control of the vehicle and veered into the river.

 When Jeremy Sides first spotted the Pontiac, the hood was missing and the windows were both up.
 If the teenagers were still conscious following the impact, they may have struggled to open the car doors due to the external pressure of the water.